 - American Gear Manufacturers Association (AGMA)

 AGMA frequently offers educational courses that support the professional development of the gear manufacturing workforce.
-In September 2018 they will be offering a new course that covers the concept of planetary gearing, called Epicyclic Gear Systems: Application, Design & Analysis.
+In August 2020 they will be offering a course that covers the concept of planetary gearing, called Epicyclic Gear Design.
 More information, including course description, learning objectives, and how to register, can be found on their website at the link above.

 - Gear Talk with Chuck